 - WHAT are you validating, i.e. which name, version, and configuration of the software including manuals and supplier information and target environment

 - WHY are you validating this software to this particular extent (hint: the GMP Software Categories are a good starting place.
 A risk-based approach is also a viable starting point.)

 - WHO is responsible for the software, for the maintenance of the software and who is responsible for the validation

-- HOW do you intend to validated the software, what the acceptance criteria is and in particular how do you intend to handle software errors detected during the validation
+- HOW do you intend to validate the software, what the acceptance criteria are, and in particular how do you intend to handle software errors detected during the validation

 - DELIVERABLES i.e. the documentation you intend to provide